pmrf.functions.math

 This is often expressed as “N choose k”.

-Notes: When exact=False, the result is approximately and efficiently computed using the following formula:
+When exact=False, the result is approximately and efficiently computed using the following formula:

-Where we use the Gamma function.
+using the Gamma function.

 Parameters: